skjarvee/Data_Analyst_Projects/README.md

  I got the data fromm two source. each source has three table.
 So i have created 6 tables and loaded data into each table and checked the data row counts by comparing with source csv file.
  I didn't use any code to load data, since i use pgadmin, its hard to create the script for loading the data in posgtres. so i have used IMPORT option in pgadmin.

+Silver Layer:
+Loaded the cleaned and transformed data into silver layer.
+ETL process is done in this layer.